White Bean Salad

 This post may contain affiliate links.
 Please read our disclosure policy.

-• White beans – rinsed and drained.
-There are any number of beans that would works perfectly in this salad.
+- White beans – Rinsed and drained.
+There are a number of beans that would work perfectly in this salad.
 Cannellini (sometimes called white kidney beans), navy beans, or Great Northern Beans are some of the options.
 You can find all of these beans in cans, and you can also choose to cook them from dried yourself, which is even more economical.
 If you can get some dried beans from an heirloom bean company, you will be rewarded with terrific flavor and texture.

-• Red wine vinegar – feel free to substitute another vinegar if that what you have on hand
+- Red wine vinegar – Feel free to substitute another vinegar if that’s what you have on hand.

 How to Make White Bean Salad

-1. Combine the salad.
-In a large bowl combine the white beans, olive oil, red wine vinegar, capers, parsley, garlic and salt and pepper.
+- Combine the salad.
+In a large bowl, combine the white beans, olive oil, red wine vinegar, capers, parsley, garlic, salt, and pepper.
 Toss to combine.
+Add the feta, if using, and toss again.

 Variations and Substitutions

-• Add a handful of shredded Parmesan next time, which will move it from vegan to vegetarian, but will add terrific flavor.
+- Add a cup of crumbled feta cheese or a handful of shredded Parmesan, which will move it from vegan to vegetarian, but will add terrific flavor.

-• If you wanted to sub in garlic oil for olive oil to a richer garlic flavor (you can choose to leave the minced garlic in or out if you go this route), that adds a deeper level of garlicky flavor.
+- If you wanted to sub in garlic oil for olive oil to a richer, deeper garlic flavor (you can choose to leave the minced garlic in or out if you go this route).

-• Ass in other vegetables like diced zucchini, red onion, or sliced cooked asparagus.
+- Add in other vegetables like diced zucchini, red onion, or sliced raw or cooked asparagus.

 Storage

-You can store the white bean salad for up to 5 days, covered, in the fridge.
+You can store the white bean salad for up to 5 days in a sealed container in the fridge.

 Pin this now to find it later